mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. During installation, check the `.NET desktop development` workload.
 Nothing else needs to be checked. ([Example](https://i.imgur.com/Y8uZ14h.png))
     1. You may be tempted to uncheck items you think you don't need in the `Individual components` tab to save hard drive space or bandwidth.
 We have not currently determined which individual components are able to be unchecked for tModLoader modding.
 Many have unchecked things and have been unable to compile mods.
 If you get an error message similar to "The type 'Object' is defined in an assembly that is not referenced.", you may have this issue and should do the full workload install.
     1. If you've forgotten this step, you can click on Tools->Get Tools and Features to bring up the installer again. ([Example](https://i.imgur.com/EmqEsmH.png))
+1. Install `.NET 6.0 SDK` by visiting [the dotnet download site](https://dotnet.microsoft.com/en-us/download), downloading the installer, and running the installer.
+You might need to restart Visual Studio or your computer after the install.

 # Creating a Project
 First we must create a new project for our mod.
 To do this, follow the instructions in [Basic tModLoader Modding Guide](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Modding-Guide) for generating a Mod Skeleton, which will contain the project files.